Topics: Accounts Receivable Automation, Accounts Receivable Process

 Payment delays rarely happen by chance.
 In most cases, they’re the result of gaps in the accounts receivable collection process that build up over time.
 Here are the most common issues finance leaders should watch for:

 If an invoice goes out with missing purchase order details, incorrect billing addresses, or unclear line items, it gives customers a reason to hold off on payment.
 Even small errors can kick off a round of back-and-forth emails that adds days or weeks to the cycle.
-For companies handling hundreds of invoices each month, those small slips quickly snowball into serious cash flow delays.
+For companies handling hundreds of invoices each month, those small slips quickly snowball into serious cash flow delays and become one of the common causes of delayed customer payments.

 Many finance teams send out invoices and assume payment will arrive on time.
 When it doesn’t, they scramble to follow up.
 The absence of a consistent, proactive collection strategy leaves gaps where overdue accounts slip through.
 Missed reminders or delayed escalation can drag out the collection period for accounts receivable, increasing DSO and putting working capital under strain.